-While the implementation of physics-informed loss functions has been proven to be effective in solving issues pertaining to condition monitoring as has been shown by many of the studies listed above, there exists some limitations to this approach.
-One such limitation is with respect to the method by which the physical constraints are imposed in the network.
-Through the physics-informed loss functions, physics-based loss terms act as a penalization for the network in the case of violations, however, they are not enforced as hard constraints.
-This may prove an issue in hybrid loss functions involving penalization terms with respect to labeled data in particular, as inaccuracies in the data may cause the corresponding loss term to dominate within the hybrid loss function.
-To a lesser extent, with respect to physics-based regularization and PINNs in general, as the physical loss is not strictly enforced, physical violations or deviations from expected physical behaviors may still be produced by the network.
-Another limitation of note is that the addition of a physical regularizer, depending on the problem being solved, may introduce additional degrees of complexity to the loss function overall.
-Current methods of optimization rely primarily on gradient descent and its variants, in which the network adjusts its parameters in steps toward the direction of minimal error with respect to loss.
-The increased complexity of the loss function landscape may further complicate or hinder the process of optimizations through the introduction of local minima, for example.
-This aspect of physics-based regularization has been noted in the work of Krishnapriyan et al. (2021), whereby the characteristic increase in model complexity has been noted with the introduction of soft regularization terms.
+In addition, through the physics-informed loss functions, physicsbased loss terms act as a penalization for the network in the case of violations, however, they are not enforced as hard constraints.
+This may prove an issue in hybrid loss functions involving penalization terms with respect to labelled data in particular, as inaccuracies in the data may cause the corresponding loss term to dominate within the hybrid loss function.
+To a lesser extent, with respect to physicsbased regularization and PINNs in general, as the physical loss is not strictly enforced, physical violations or deviations from expected physical behaviours may still be produced by the network.